Post Office broadband: stamp of approval?

 Customers say that the representatives at the Northern Ireland call centre were helpful when they finally answered, but that was cold comfort for those who couldn't get through in the first place.

-SOURCE: Ofcom Telecoms and Pay TV Complaints Q1 2016.
+SOURCE: Ofcom Telecoms and Pay TV Complaints Q2 2016.
 Available here.

 Ofcom's data only looks at the largest providers of each service, so the fact that Post Office Broadband doesn't feature in the broadband complaints data doesn't mean there aren't grumbles.

-TalkTalk lead the field there, although not by much - and of the providers listed everyone bar Sky and Virgin manage to generate far more than the average number of complaints.
+Of the providers listed, everyone bar Sky and Virgin manage to generate far more than the average number of complaints.

-As even "customer service champions" of the likes of Plusnet are included in that huddle, we'd be tempted to say the Post Office fits into roughly the same territory - not great, but not terrible.
+With even "customer service champions" of the likes of Plusnet included in that huddle, we'd be tempted to say the Post Office fits into roughly the same territory - not great, but not terrible.

 So: is Post Office Broadband any good?